 Yep, she had that big, strange, scary gap on her resume.

-As a strong supporter of lifestyle design and someone who secretly wants to escape the cubicle, I was super impressed.
+As a strong supporter of lifestyle design, I was super impressed.

 Why Are Employers So Afraid of Gap Years?

 Employers are afraid that persons who take gap years won’t be “as committed” to the company and won’t put in the time to get stuff done.

 Unfortunately, this belief is common and women are impacted more by it, because they are more likely to take time off for kids.

 Check out this post that got me all riled up today: Questions You’re Probably Not Asking On A Career Gap Resume.

 In the post, the author says that you should really dig into candidates who have taken career gaps – to make sure they actually got something “positive” out of the gap.

 Here are some of my “favorite” nuggets from the article: